-When it comes time to find the money for your child’s education, many parents are confronted with a difficult decision… do I get a Parent PLUS loan in my name, or do I co-sign for a private loan in my child’s name?
+When it comes time to find the money for your child’s education, many parents face a difficult decision: Do I get a Parent PLUS loan in my name, or do I co-sign for a private loan in my child’s name?

-The best decision will vary from family to family and can depend upon a number of different circumstances.
+The best decision will vary from family to family and can depend upon several different circumstances.

-If your child drops out of school or isn’t able to find a job after graduation, these federal programs afford them an opportunity to address their debt on a low salary or without a job.
+If your child drops out of school or cannot find a job after graduation, these federal programs allow them to address their debt on a low salary or without a job.
 Private loans have no such benefits.

 Isn’t a Parent PLUS Loan a Federal Student Loan?

-Parent PLUS loans are note eligible for Public Service Student Loan Forgiveness, though the loan can be consolidated into a new loan that is eligible.
-The process is a headache, but it can be done.
+Parent PLUS loans are not eligible for Public Service Student Loan Forgiveness.
+However, federal direct consolidation can fix the issue.
+The process is a headache, but parents can do it.

 Your analysis should treat Parent PLUS loans as a hybrid between a federal government loan and a private loan.
 It has some of the federal protections, but not nearly as much.

-Procedurally, the private loan is actually in your child’s name, but because you will have to co-sign the loan, it will appear on your credit report to.
+Procedurally, the private loan is actually in your child’s name, but it will appear on both credit reports because you will have to co-sign the loan.
 If you wanted to avoid the student loan appearing on your child’s credit report, a Parent PLUS loan would accomplish this goal.

 Ultimately, the decision comes down to limited federal perks vs. lower interest rates.
-If you are certain of your ability to pay off the loan in a short period of time, the private loan is probably the better option.
+If you are sure of your ability to pay off the loan in a short period, the private loan is probably the better option.
 If you are desperate to find the money to pay for your child’s education and unsure of how you will repay the debt, the Parent PLUS loan might be a better option.

-Regardless of the decision you make, student loan debt can last for decades and be a major pain to pay off.
-This is a great opportunity to educate your child on personal finance.
-Most high schools do a very lousy job teaching this subject.
+Families weighing Parent PLUS loans vs. Private loans should use this as an opportunity to educate children on personal finance.
+Most high schools do a lousy job teaching this subject.
 If concepts like compounding interest and rate shopping are not taught at home, it will be an expensive lesson later in life.

-It is also important that everybody is on the same page when the paperwork is signed.
-Years from now you want to avoid a fight over who agreed to pay what.
+It is also vital that everybody is on the same page when the paperwork is signed.
+Years from now, you want to avoid a fight over who agreed to pay what.
 Paying for college is a challenge, but it shouldn’t drive a wedge between you and your child.